serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **Why it matters:** You don't need to wait for AWS to add your favorite language -- you can bring your own!
 This is a great add and a common ask from Serverless users.
 Fans of more obscure languages will be particularly happy.

+**Taking it one step further:** At Serverless, we saw BYOR and decided to take it one step further.
+Check out [Serverless Open Runtime](https://serverless.com/blog/introducing-serverless-open-runtime/) on GitHub.
+Build and share common solutions to complex problems before they even get to your business logic.

 #### AWS Lambda Layers

 **What it is:** AMIs for Lambda—build base layers that can be used across multiple Lambda functions